 - Capture public data about impact to make a stronger case for the outcomes your organisation generates

 To get the most out of the Impact & Insight Toolkit it is important to select dimensions that are relevant to your organisation’s objectives, taking into account those dimensions that are required by the Arts Council for ‘mandatory evaluations’.
+Which dimensions are required for your mandatory evaluatins will vary in accordance with your funding.
+Please refer to the appropriate mandatory requirements: National Portfolio Organisations (Bands 2 and 3), Creative People and Places, or Museums Development Network.

 There are a number of advantages to using pre-set dimensions across all your evaluations, not just the mandatory evaluations you share with the Arts Council.
 Pre-set dimensions can save you time when you’re designing your evaluations – you have access to tried-and-tested survey questions without having to create them from scratch.
 If you use the core dimensions consistently across your evaluations, you will be able to compare the impact of different events you undertake between now and 2022.
 You will be able to track whether your programme as a whole is heading in the right direction, and identify where you are having greatest impact and areas that may need more energy and resources.

-As the Arts Council’s core dimensions will be used by many NPOs, you will be able to compare your results with similar organisations and contribute your data to a shared, aggregate, anonymous dataset.
+As the Arts Council’s core dimensions will be used by many funded organisations, you will be able to compare your results with similar organisations and contribute your data to a shared, aggregate, anonymous dataset.
 Thes will help build evidence of the impact of the sector as a whole, not just your organisation.

 In addition to core dimensions, you may want to include further dimensions that reflect your creative intentions for the event, or custom questions to capture information about your audience.